Last updated on: 20 October 2020

 - if our website apps or other digital services or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets

-- it is necessary to administer and manage any events that you are invited to and/or attend that is either hosted at one of our offices or elsewhere; or
+- it is necessary to administer and manage any events that you are invited to and/or attend and/or participate in that is either hosted at one of our offices, virtually or elsewhere; or

 - if we are under a duty to disclose or share your personal data in order to comply with any legal obligation or to protect the rights, property or safety of our website, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 - our bank (including as permitted by The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 which, for the purposes of preventing money laundering or terrorist financing, may require us to disclose your personal data on request to our bank from time to time where we hold monies in our pooled Client Account on your behalf)

 - other professional advisors or third parties (including counsel, overseas lawyers, accountants, expert witnesses or costs draftsmen) with whom we engage as part of our work for our clients or who our clients separately engage in the same context